arunkumars-mf/atx-mainframe-dependency-manager/README.md

-# ATX Mainframe Dependency Manager
+# AWS Transform for mainframe (ATX) - Mainframe Dependency Manager

-A Model Context Protocol (MCP) server for managing mainframe component dependencies and relationships as part of **AWS Transform (ATX)** initiatives.
+A Model Context Protocol (MCP) server for managing mainframe component dependencies and relationships as part of **[AWS Transform for mainframe (ATX)](https://aws.amazon.com/transform/mainframe/)** initiatives.

 ## Overview

-This MCP server extends the **AWS Transform (ATX) analysis workflow** by providing advanced dependency analysis capabilities for mainframe applications.
+This MCP server extends the **[AWS Transform for mainframe (ATX)](https://aws.amazon.com/transform/mainframe/) analysis workflow** by providing advanced dependency analysis capabilities for mainframe applications.
 It works with the codebase and dependency graph JSON produced by the ATX analysis step to enable deeper insights and impact analysis.

 ## ATX Integration Workflow